Who we are

 She became Vice-Provost (International) at University College London in May, with responsibility for developing UCL’s International Strategy and continuing to expand the university’s global profile.

-Board of Trustees – The Rt Hon the Baroness Chalker of Wallasey
+Board of Trustees – The Rt Hon The Baroness Chalker of Wallasey

-After 18 years as an MP, Lynda Chalker completed 20 years in the House of Lords last April.
+After 18 years as an MP, Lynda Chalker completed 20 years in the House of Lords in April 2012.
 A former Minister for Africa and International Development, she established a consultancy to encourage investment into Africa through Africa Matters Limited.
 Lynda has more than 30 years’ involvement in African issues, and is particularly keen to help companies develop sustainable corporate investment in their communities.
 She believes education and good health provision are essential to relieving poverty, alongside profitable business ventures.
 Lynda enjoys wildlife viewing, classical, jazz and African music, reading, driving and theatre.

-Board of Trustees – Tsitsi Chawatama
+Board of Trustees – Dr Tsitsi Chawatama

 Tsitsi is a Consultant Paediatrician at Kingston Hospital.
-Holding a Postgraduate Diploma in Tropical Medicine & Hygiene from the London School and a Masters in International Child Health (University College London, she is a member of the Royal College of Paediatrics & Child Health (RCPCH) and the Children’s HIV Association UK (CHIVA), and brings a wealth of experience in paediatric healthcare and treatment of HIV to Sentebale.
+Holding a Postgraduate Diploma in Tropical Medicine & Hygiene from the London School and a Masters in International Child Health (University College London), she is a member of the Royal College of Paediatrics & Child Health (RCPCH) and the Children’s HIV Association UK (CHIVA), and brings a wealth of experience in paediatric healthcare and treatment of HIV to Sentebale.

 Tsitsi spent many of her formative years living in Zimbabwe, and worked in Ethiopia as a Royal College of Paediatrics & Child Health/Volunteer Service Overseas Fellow on a UNICEF funded initiative developing an education program, whilst contributing to the improvement of neonatal and paediatric services including HIV care.